tigerbeetle/powering/README.md

 # Powering

-To appear on https://tigerbeetle.com/stories in the "Powering" section, add yourself to entities.json and place your logo in the logos directory.
+To appear on https://tigerbeetle.com/stories/#powering, add yourself to entities.json and place your logo in the logos directory.

 Note that your logo will appear on a dark background, so it should ideally have light colors and a transparent background.